 - Disadvantages of Administrative Tribunals

 - Bottle-necks faced by Administrative Tribunals

-After the amendment of the Constitution, the Parliament had passed the Administrative Tribunals Act, 1985, which empowered the government to create central administrative tribunals and state administrative tribunals.
+After the amendment of the Constitution, the Parliament passed the Administrative Tribunals Act of 1985, which empowered the government to create central administrative tribunals and state administrative tribunals.

-Note: Recently, the President of India officially promulgated an ordinance, named as Tribunals Reforms (Rationalisation and Conditions of Service 2021) on 4th April 2021 which took away the appealing power of the certain authorities and conferred the same to High Courts which are briefed below.
+Note: The President of India officially promulgated an ordinance named Tribunals Reforms (Rationalisation and Conditions of Service 2021) on 4th April 2021, which took away the appealing power of certain authorities and conferred the same to High Courts, which are briefed below.
 The names of the Act are:

 - Cinematograph Act